shagstrom/angular-validation-message/README.md

 Tooltip and inline validation messages available.

-Using [Tooltipster](http://iamceege.github.io/tooltipster/) to display toolitp messages (other tooltip inplementations will be supported in the future).
+By default, using title attribute to dipslay tooltip message.
+Can be extended to support more advanced tooltips.
+[Tooltipster](http://iamceege.github.io/tooltipster/) support is included, and other tooltip inplementations will be supported in the future.
+For example to use tooltipster do this:

+    validationMessagesSettingsProvider.setTooltipType('tooltipster');

 Inline messages template can be customized with: